 The insect repellent might just be my favorite item to bring.
 I always make sure that it's on the right lowermost compartment of my vest.
 I find ThermaCell to be very effective and it prevents insects from hunting me while I hunt other game.

 For any hunting excursion, a pocket knife is a must-have.
-You can use it to field dress game or just a go-to survival knife.
+You can use it to field dress games or just a go-to survival knife.
 I prefer the Opinel No. 8 for all of my hunting trips because of the pivot locking mechanism that makes it very safe to use.
 This is preferential, though.
 I know of some hunters who opt for the switchblade type.
-Get this awesome switchblade by clicking on this link.

 Face Mask And Gloves

 A face mask adds to your camouflage and keeps your breathing in check.
 Consequently, it has a special place on the vest for easy access once the gobblers show up.
 The same goes for the gloves as well.
-Get one now by clicking on this link!
+Flashlight

 Box Call And Extra Chalk

-For purrs and yelps, I prefer to use the box call because they’re so easy to use.
-It may be a bit bulky but it’s got what it takes to get those toms drooling over man-made hen sounds.
-In addition, I also like to bring extra chalk for replenishing the dust on the call.
-You can purchase your own box call by clicking on this link right here.
+For purrs and yelps, I prefer to use the box call because they're so easy to use.
+It may be a bit bulky but it's got what it takes to get those toms drooling over man-made hen sounds.
+In addition, I also like to bring extra chalk to replenish the dust on the call.

 Owl hoots work best during dawn and sunrise.
 These are the times when owls return to their homes after a night of hunting or just before they leave their nests.
 Owl hoots are perfect distractions for gobblers, especially if there are actual owls around.